About Acoustic Phonetics

 One of the key concepts in acoustic phonetics is frequency.
 This refers to how many cycles a sound wave completes in a second.

-Higher frequency waves create higher-pitched sounds, while lower frequencies result in lower-pitched sounds.
+Higher-frequency waves create higher-pitched sounds, while lower-frequency waves result in lower-pitched sounds.

 Amplitude and Volume: